Editors' Pick Additional Buyer’s Stamp Duty (ABSD): A Comprehensive Guide

 - Matrimonial Proceedings

-If an Order of Court (judicial separation, nullity of marriage, etc) requires you to sell your property to your spouse or either of your children, rest assured that the purchase will be conducted ABSD-free.
+If an Order of Court (judicial separation, nullity of marriage, etc) requires you to sell your residential property to your spouse or either of your children, rest assured that the purchase will be conducted ABSD-free.

 - Eligible foreigners (ONLY private residential property)